tomplunkett/PatentClaw/readme.md

 Pitch Deck:  https://github.com/tomplunkett/PatentClaw/blob/main/PatentClawPitchDeck.pdf

+Unboxing an HP ZGX Nano AI Station to work on this effort: https://youtu.be/fk7clYWRtQg

 Project Abstract:
 This project explores the implementation of OpenClaw, an open-source agentic framework, to automate high-friction processes for patent professionals.
 OpenClaw operates as a local or private cloud-based "digital employee" with direct access to file systems, email servers, and specialized patent databases.